subhashsubramanian/Google-meet-attendance-marker/README.md

-# Mark attendance in a conventional format of Presents and Absents against nominal roll after importing from
+# Mark attendance of Google meet attendees
-a an apps script that creates classrooms from data in a google spreadsheet
+-an apps script that marks attendance in a Google spreadsheet in the format generally used in schools

+## Attendance is marked as Presents and Absents against nominal roll after importing from CHrome extension

 ## How to use ?